pierresaid/Comp445_lab1/README.md

 # Comp445_lab1
-A HTTP client application python
+A HTTP client application in python